 - The day before D-Day.
 Don’t go anywhere near JEE books, if you can help it.
 Enjoy the whole day, of course don’t do anything reckless.
 Listen to songs, read story books, see comedy videos on YouTube etc. I, for one, played table tennis with my Dad for a major part of the day.
 Just keep your mind off the tension for the next day.
 Get a good night’s sleep.

 - The D-Day.
 Approach the most important day of your life as if it’s just like any other day.
 Stay cool, calm and focused.
 Enjoy solving the exam, don’t treat it as a life-changing event.
 It’s just another exam.

-And that’s what might be your preparation plan for the last one month before JEE.
+And that’s what might be your study plan for the last month before JEE Main.
 I am not saying it should be, I am saying it’s just a plan that worked for me.
 It certainly isn’t the best one, otherwise I would have ranked AIR 1.
 Jokes aside, it’s a good study plan and it certainly helped me keep a cool mindset in the exam hall.

 Crack JEE Mains 2024 Session-2 by learning from the top faculty and experts in Mystudycart JEE Online Crash Course After Boards.